84z0r/Begode-Peripheral-Board/README.md

 - Back LEDs blink red while braking.
 - Highly customisable.

+Download the latest firmware for your wheel model from the [Releases]([https://pages.github.com/](https://github.com/84z0r/Begode-Peripheral-Board/releases)) page.
+CUSTOM_FIRMWARE builds are **only** for Alexovik's custom firmware users!
+**Choose the regular build for the stock Begode firmware or Freestyler mods!**

 You need USB-to-TTL adapter to flash it.
+1) Disconnect the 6pin cable from the board.
-- Connect 3.3V to VCC, GND to GND, RX (from adapter) to TX (on the board), TX (from adapter) to RX (on the board) and 3.3V to BOOT0.
+2) Connect 3.3V to VCC, GND to GND, RX (from adapter) to TX (on the board), TX (from adapter) to RX (on the board) and 3.3V to BOOT0.
+It's better to connect BOOT0 first and VCC after that.
-- Use STM32CubeProgrammer or stm32flash to flash the firmware.
+3) Use STM32CubeProgrammer or stm32flash to flash the firmware.

-DO NOT use CUSTOM_FIRMWARE builds is you don't use Alexovik's custom firmware!